Swiftly1/CsharpToColouredHTML/README.md

 that looks as if that was inside Visual Studio Code / Studio Studio

-You can try live demo that's avaliable at https://csharp-colors.xyz/
+You can try live demo that's avaliable at: https://csharp-colors.xyz/

+Or use it in not so serious project: https://www.nuget.org/packages/CsharpToColouredHTML.Core/

+via .NET CLI: `dotnet add package CsharpToColouredHTML.Core --version 1.0.0`

+Sample Usage:

+	var html = new CsharpColourer().ProcessSourceCode(code, new HTMLEmitter());
+	Console.WriteLine(html);

 * [Example 1 - Code from this project](#ex1)